ITClubPulchowk/campus-scripts/Navigable/README.md

 Then go to the Directory inside the Downloaded File.
 Here its inside `../Documents/Navigable`

 And then enter the command as follow.
-[Note your system should have python installed (Obviously!)]
+[Note your system should have python installed and should be in `PATH` (Obviously!)]

 ![ram](ss/wss3.png)